Verbit

 How AI can scale your Title II compliance efforts

 Title II of the Americans with Disabilities Act now applies to higher education institutions, and the clock is ticking.
-Meeting the requirements isn't just about legal protection, it's about building an institution that works for every student.
-Join Verbit accessibility experts Nick Ruiz and Jim Lynch for a practical discussion on turning Title II obligations into lasting, sustainable practice.
+Meeting the requirements isn't just about legal protection -- it's about building an institution that works for every student.
+In this session, Verbit accessibility experts Nick Ruiz and Jim Lynch join Chris Parthemos from the University of Virginia for a practical discussion on turning Title II obligations into lasting, sustainable practice.

 • How to integrate accessibility into course design and content workflows from day one